s-hironobu/pg_linux_stats/README.md

 # pg_linux_stats

-`pg_linux_stats` is a set of PostgreSQL functions that provides information similar to the Linux commands vmstat, iostat, and netstat.
+`pg_linux_stats` is a set of PostgreSQL functions that provides information similar to the Linux commands vmstat, iostat, netstat and mpstat.

 It was developed to simplify OS statistics monitoring without requiring the use of heavyweight solutions like Zabbix and Prometheus.